vmillnert/GLOBECOM18simulation/README.md

-# ICC18simulation
+# Simulations for the AutoSAC Chain chapter

-Simulations for "Traffic Shaping and Resource Control for Autonomous Networks with End-to-End Deadlines" which was submitted to IEEE ICC'18
+Simulations used to evaluate the theory presented within the AutoSAC for a chain of nodes chapter in the thesis.